stuffyvater/trustlines-network.github.io/_faq/general.md

 ## Why not just stick with regular bank issued money?

-When individuals issue credit, they are contrary to sales employees in banks, personal liable.
+When individuals issue credit, they are contrary to sales employees in banks, personally liable.
-Not only will friends also be more understandable if you miss a payment, they properly also know your spending habits a lot better than banks.
+Not only will friends also be more understanding if you miss a payment, they properly also know your spending habits a lot better than banks.
 We believe this incentives a higher degree of financial responsibility.